kevingbb/ukth-appinn-containerapps-orderapi/README.md

 ```

 After the script has finished an API Management instance and a SHGW has been created.
 Go to the API Management instance in Azure portal and click on "Gateways" in the menu.
-One gateway called "gw-01" has been created.
+A gateway called "gw-01" has been created.
 Click on the gateway name --> Deployment --> Copy everything in the field called "Token" and set the variable "gwtoken", the value must be inside "" double quotes.

 ```bash
 gwtoken="[Paste value from the Token field]"